 Once your L1B petition has been filed, the processing time is usually between 30 to 90 days, although in some cases in can take as long as 6-8 months depending on the backlog of the particular service centre used.

-Your U.S. employer can opt to pay an additional fee to expedite the processing time to within 15 calendar days of receipt.
-However, at a cost of $1,410 this is an expensive option to extend an L1B visa, and does not guarantee your application will be successful.
+Your US employer can opt to pay an additional fee to expedite the processing time to within 15 calendar days of receipt.
+However, this comes at an additional cost of $2,805 and does not guarantee your application will be successful.

 Please note that if the USCIS fails to process your petition within the prescribed 15 days, the premium processing fee should be refunded.

-What are the challenges applying for an L1B visa extension?
+Challenges when applying for an L1B visa extension

 As an L1B visa extension requires your employer to file a fresh petition, this will also require additional and detailed documentation in support.